Prajakta-Ashwini/YardSale/README.md

 The following **required** functionality is completed:

 * [ ] User can **login/register** to the app
-* [ ] User can host a yard sale, including the follwoing items
+* [ ] User can host a yard sale, including the following items
 	* [ ] pictures of the sale items
 	* [ ] time, date, location
 	* [ ] title, description
+* [ ] User can view the yard sale in map/list view
+* [ ] User can view details for items in the yard sale
-* [ ] User can edit yard sale - add/remove pictures, change time, date, location, title, description
+* [ ] User can edit yard sale if it belongs to him - add/remove pictures, change time, date, location, title, description
-* [ ] User can delete a yard sale
+* [ ] User can delete a yard sale if it belongs to him
-* [ ] User can view the yard sale in map/list view.
+* [ ] User can edit/delete items in a yard sale if it belongs to him
 * [ ] Users can share the yard sale information to friends

 The following **optional** features are implemented:

 * [ ] push notifications for favorited yard sales and/or for new yard sales in your home location
+* [ ] view his own profile and edit it
-* [ ] save yard sale to visit for future
+* [ ] save/bookmark a yard sale to visit in future
 * [ ] advanced filters to search yard sale
 * [ ] users can view history of users activity
 * [ ] users can route to the selected yard sale